 This toolkit contains materials of specific interest to church employers, including congregations, treasurers, presbyteries, sessions, committees, and synods.

-In addition to the disability benefits offered as part of the Death and Disability Plan, two new disability plans will be available for 2021 — the Temporary Disability Plan and the Long-Term Disability Plan.
-These plans offer employers greater choice and the opportunity to provide this critical financial protection to more employees.
+In addition to the disability benefits offered as part of the Death and Disability Plan, employers have the option to offer the Temporary Disability Plan and the Long-Term Disability Plan.
+These plans give employers greater choice and the opportunity to provide this critical financial protection to more employees.

 Medical coverage through the Board of Pensions includes participation in the Employee Assistance Plan (EAP) at no cost to the employee.
 EAP services, provided through Cigna Behavioral Health, are available 24 hours a day, seven days a week, to everyone in a member’s household.

 Employers may use this toolkit to help introduce and explain benefits to newly hired employees who join the plan mid-year.
 These communications are different from those for annual enrollment (late October to mid-November), available in the Annual Enrollment toolkit, linked on this page.